Ravoxsg/A_chronology_of_deep_learning/README.md

-# A chronology of deep learning [Still work in progress]
+# A chronology of deep learning

 Hey everyone who is reading this!